philipptrenz/Physical-Image-Manipulation-Program/README.md

 # Physical Image Manipulation Program

 A python project for physical image manipulation using a webcam, colored tiles and pygame.
-Probably not very helpful for others.
+Probably not very helpful, feel free to ask for instructions (available in German).